-PROGRESS REPORTS/REPORT CARDS/GRADING PORTAL
+REPORT CARDS/GRADING PORTAL

-Students will receive progress reports midway through first quarter and second quarter (every five weeks approximately); students will receive report cards at the end of each quarter.
-Progress reports and report cards are distributed to students directly in homeroom; final report cards will be mailed home in June.
-Starting 2nd semester in the 2020-2021 school year, teachers will post all student grades counted towards each term's final average in the district's student management system, which will be online for students and parents to view.
+Students will receive electronic report cards via Aspen/X2 at the end of each quarter.
+Final report cards will be mailed home in June.
+Teachers will post all student grades counted towards each term's final average in the district's student management system, which will be online for students and parents to view except at times when the portal is open for term grading.
 Grades will be posted in the system within 5 days of when the assignment was graded.